Raphael2LB/DataAnalysisPorfolio/projects/Excel/Bike Sales/README.md

 The first step of this project consisted of cleaning the dataset.

 -Removal of duplicates

 -Transformed the "Marital status" and "gender" columns to show their full meanings rather than initials.

 -Creation of a new column "Age Bracket" which groups the ages into 3 main groups, in order to facilitate the reading of future graphs.

 2/ INVESTIGATION:

 The second step was the search for interesting information to highlight in the final dashboard.
+Every charts were created thanks to pivot tables displayed in "Pivot Table" tab in the Excel file.

 First, I decided to create a bar chart that shows the distribution of bicycle sales according to the level of study of the buyers.
-We see that the higher the level, the more people buy.
+We see that higher the level is, the more people buy.
 However, the trend is reversed when buyers have a “graduate” level.

 ![image](https://user-images.githubusercontent.com/130085381/232845796-94a0cf39-ff99-4700-8e23-6a06eb104e95.png)